kubevela/kubevela/docs/en/kube/component.md

 title:  How-to
 ---

-In this section, it will introduce how to use raw template to declare app components via `ComponentDefinition`.
+In this section, it will introduce how to use raw K8s Object to declare app components via `ComponentDefinition`.

 > Before reading this part, please make sure you've learned [the definition and template concepts](../platform-engineers/definition-and-templates).